nav-solutions/gnss-protos/README.md

 Frames parity is not fully implemented either.

-We provide methods to both encode and decode data frames, and methods to work from a single byte or a buffer which is most suited for real-time interfaces.
+We provide methods to both encode and decode data frames, and methods to work from a stream of padded bytes (re-aligned) (2) or a bit stream buffer for real-time interfaces (1):

-The parser is flexible and efficient enough.
-It supports both frame encoding & decoding.
-The GPS/QZSS protocol being "thoughtout" and redacted in the 70s/80s, it is not convenient to deal with.
-The data stream is not aligned to 8bit, hence not compatible with any machine, and stream synchronization is mandatory.
-To work around this, our framework proposes two different interfaces that should suite all use cases:

 1. The `GpsDecoder` is the solution when working with real-time GPS/QZSS streams.
 It is capable to synchronize itself to the frame start (which is not aligned to a byte).